This small batch peanut butter cookie recipe makes delicious soft cookies full of peanut butter flavor.

 - Baking powder.

-- A pinch of salt (can be omitted if using salted butter.)
+- A pinch of salt

-- Butter, unsalted butter, or salted butter, at room temperature.
+- Butter, unsalted butter, or salted butter at room temperature.

 - Granulated white sugar.
 For the dough and a little extra sugar for rolling.